AngharadWeeks/AngharadWeeks.github.io/README.md

 - Exoplanets
 - Stars
 - Asteroseismology
-- The Milky Way and its various wonders

-I am primarily interested in using all of the above to understand the demographics of extrasolar systems in the Milky Way.
+I am primarily interested in using all of the above to understand the demographics of extrasolar systems in the Milky Way, through the lens of Galactic Archeology.

 **Research Highlights**